Sawmonabo/Portfolio/README.md

 ### [Yahoo StockData API - REST API Using Java/SpringBoot/Maven/MonogDB](https://github.com/Sawmonabo/StockData)
 *  The application is able to fetch stock data from the YahooFinance API on any ticker provided by user input, as well as, storing data to a MongoDB database.
-*  In this application we used SpringBoot and Maven to help reduce boilerplate code and to use different dependiccies.
+*  CRUD operations to and from the MongoDB database.
-*  Used a Full Stack solution to create a front-end application to the YahooFinance API and a back-end application using MongoDB to create a local data base.
+*  Spring Boot and Maven are used to manage dependencies and jumpstart the project.
 *  Integration of Service/Model/Application packages to provide clarity for class usage.
 *  Java OOP and encapsulation methods used.
 *  Usage of a MultiValueMap hashSet.